 When Artabanus IV had tolerated this long enough, he sent the vassal-king of Khuzestan against Ardashir but without success.
 Artabanus IV then met Ardashir in battle personally and was defeated both times; the second time he was killed.
 Ardashir then founded the Sasanian Dynasty (named for his forefather Sasan) on the ruins of the Parthian Empire.
 Shapur I was with his father on all of these campaigns.

-While Ardashir was consolidating his power, the Parthian king of Armenia, Khosrau I, raised an army to oppose him and formed alliances with a number of powers, including the kingdom of Kushan and Rome.
-Ardashir did not wait for Khosrau I to launch an attack but mobilized his forces and struck first.
-The king of Kushan surrendered, and Khosrau I was defeated.
+While Ardashir was consolidating his power, the Parthian king of Armenia, Kosrau I, raised an army to oppose him and formed alliances with a number of powers, including the kingdom of Kushan and Rome.
+Ardashir did not wait for Kosrau I to launch an attack but mobilized his forces and struck first.
+The king of Kushan surrendered, and Kosrau I was defeated.
 Ardashir then sent Shapur I against Rome in Mesopotamia c.
 230 CE.

 Although the Roman writers claim that Shapur I was defeated in battle by the emperor Alexander Severus, all the Romans really did was halt Shapur I's advance.
 There is no evidence of a loss of Sasanian territory to the Romans nor any decisive Roman victories of note.
 Ardashir and Shapur I pressed on and, in the coming years, took a number of important Roman towns and cities.
 Ardashir was growing tired of rule and warfare and so made Shapur I his co-regent at this time, c.
 240 CE; when he died later that year or in early 241 CE, Shapur I assumed the traditional Persian title of the monarchy, the King of Kings.